Updated for 2024

 17495 Soda Lake Rd., California Valley, CA 93453

 North of Los Angeles, in the Central Valley, you’ll find the Carrizo Plain National Monument, sometimes described as “one of the best kept secrets in California.”
-Families will see Soda Lake, one of the most dominant geographic features in the area.
-Wildflowers can tend to “carpet the valley floor” and are quite a sight to see.
+The Goodwin Education Center is open December 1st through May 31st (9 am to 4 pm, Thursday – Sunday).
 Keep in mind that Carrizo Plain is located in a more remote area and no services (water, food, fuel) are located nearby.
-Check the website before visiting for wildflower updates.
+Wildflowers tend to “carpet the valley floor” and are quite a sight to see.
+Check the website before visiting for the latest wildflower updates.

 Related: Farms to pick your own fruit in SoCal.